Almost all of us have experienced some kind of traumatic or shocking event.

 2. Allow yourself to feel what you feel

-One of the greatest causes of long-term suffering is repression of our emotions.
+One of the greatest causes of long-term suffering is the repression of our emotions.
 While it’s not always possible to feel our emotions after a traumatic circumstance, it is vital at some point to re-experience anything that we have shut away inside.
 Whatever we repress or suppress tends to have a way of building up within us like volcanic lava.
-At some point, we need to let it all out, and this will either happen from our conscious intentions, or as a catastrophic reaction (just like a volcanic eruption).
+At some point, we need to let it all out, and this will either happen consciously and intentionally – or as a catastrophic unconscious reaction to something that triggers us (just like a volcanic eruption).

 In order to “feel it to heal it” you need to find a healthy form of catharsis.
-For instance, you might seek out a therapist to speak with, journaling, artistic expression or more traditional forms of catharsis such as crying, screaming or physical workout (such as punching).
+For instance, you might seek out a therapist to speak with, practice journaling, explore art therapy or even delve into more traditional forms of catharsis such as crying, screaming or physical workout (such as punching).

 3. Breathe deeply

 During traumatic circumstances, our minds tend to race and our breathing becomes shallow.
 The more shallow our breathing becomes, the more anxiety we feel, and the more our minds go crazy – and vice versa.
-To break this loop, breathe deeply from your stomach.
+To break this loop, breathe slowly, softly, and deeply into your stomach.
 Deep breathing stimulates the vagus nerve in the body which sends signals to the brain to calm down.
 If you’re struggling to breathe deeply, try noticing your in-breath and out-breath.
 Mindfully focus on the sensations in your body and what it feels like to be scared.
 If you can, try to become curious about what is happening in your mind and body.
+If you’re feeling extremely wired-up, find one part of your body that feels relaxed and grounded (that could be your big toe, your ear lobe, your hands, your shins – anything).
+Focus on this part of your body and feel the anxious energy dissipate within you.
 Breathing deeply and paying mindful attention helps to create more space inside of you to calm down and become balanced again.

 4. Go slowly